Skip to content

 popd

-Run Curation Pipeline
+Run the Curation Pipeline

 cosmos-curate local launch -- pixi run python -m cosmos_curate.pipelines.video.run_pipeline split \